Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Create a file containing a file
 8. Write into a file the result of output of another file
 9. A script that duplicate the last line of a file
+10. A script that delete files(not directories) with a .js extension in the present directory and it's subfolders